-On the other hand, if you want to attract investors, you will need to write a plan that targets them so that it is as clear and concise as possible.
+On the other hand, if you want to attract investors, you will need to write a plan that targets them to be as clear and concise as possible.
 When defining your plan, make sure you have also identified these goals personally.

 - Create a company profile.

-Your business profile includes the history of your organization, the products or services you offer, your target market and target audience, your resources, how you will solve a problem, and what makes your business unique.
+Your business profile includes your organization’s history, the products or services you offer, your target market and target audience, your resources, how you will solve a problem, and what makes your business unique.

 Company profiles are often found on the official company website and are used to attract potential customers.
-It’s not just an essential part of your business plan; it is also one of the first written parts of the plan.
+It’s not just an essential part of your business plan; it is also one of the plan’s first written parts.
 Setting up your profile makes this step much easier to compose.

 - Document all aspects of your business.

-Investors want to know all about your business to make sure that your business is making enough money for them.
+Investors want to know all about your business to ensure that your business is making enough money for them.

 - Study the potential market for your project.